non/debox/README.md

 times.
 Sets will tend to use 33-66% of the underlying storage.

 Large sets which have most of their elements removed will still maintain a large underlying array.
-Use `compact` to relcaim unnecessary memory in these situations.
+Use `compact` to reclaim unnecessary memory in these situations.

 Example usage: